lino-framework/book/docs/specs/products.rst

         The VAT class.
 Injected by :mod:`lino_xl.lib.vat`.
 If that plugin is not installed, :attr:`vat_class` is a dummy field.

+    .. method:: get_ruled_price(self, partner, selector)

+        Return the product to use for this partner and this selector according to the :term:`price rules`.

 .. class:: Products